COVID-19: Government support for individuals and businesses

 Tax - Improved Time To Pay arrangements

-The government has announced extra resources to assist those struggling to pay their tax liabilities and in financial distress.
-HMRC will be committing 2,000 experienced call handlers to support taxpayers.
+The Government announced extra resources to assist those struggling to pay their tax liabilities and in financial distress.
+HMRC committed 2,000 experienced call handlers to support taxpayers.

 This includes a dedicated COVID-19 helpline to help those in need.
 The helpline number is 0800 024 1222.
 Opening hours are Monday to Friday 8am to 8pm, and Saturday 8am to 4pm.

-Support will include agreeing a bespoke Time To Pay arrangement with HMRC.
+Support included agreeing a bespoke Time To Pay arrangement with HMRC.
 This will help those struggling with cash flow and allow those who enter into arrangements to spread liabilities owed over a pre-agreed period.
-In addition, HMRC will waive late payment penalties and interest where businesses experience administrative difficulties contacting HMRC or paying taxes due to COVID-19.
+In addition, HMRC agreed to waive late payment penalties and interest where businesses experience administrative difficulties contacting HMRC or paying taxes due to COVID-19.

-As always, it will be important to get upfront agreement from HMRC before a payment deadline.
+As always, it is important to get upfront agreement from HMRC before a payment deadline.
 There is also a commitment to suspend debt collection proceedings.

 Paying Statutory Sick Pay (SSP)